dan-chui/titans-advisory/README.md

 - **UI/UX**: Clean User interface and easy to use.

-- **Mobile-Responsive**: Accessible via PC, tablet, or mobile phone systems.
+- **Mobile Responsive**: Accessible via PC, tablet, or mobile phone systems.

 ---